 Will I have to come in and lie on a couch?

-I do have an analytic couch in my office.
+I have an analytic couch in my office.
 But no, you don’t have to come in and lie down on it.
 It’s there to use if you want to and find it helpful.
 The couch is a tool, not a must.
-Whether, how, and when it is used is a choice for you to make.

 Many people think of the couch as “the Freud Couch,” since its use as a psychoanalysis technique began with Freud offering it as a tool for “free association.”
 Much has changed since Freud, but his instruction not to censor what comes into your mind is still important.
-And, when it’s hard to be open with your thoughts, lying on the “Freud Couch” encourages something close to dreaming, giving you access to what is below the surface in your mind.
+And, when it’s hard to be open with your thoughts, lying on the “Freud Couch” encourages something close to dreaming, giving you access to what is below the surface of your mind.

 Yet, for others, the couch can feel too lonely.
 If you’ve had a traumatic childhood, abandonment, neglect, abuse, or failure of love, trust is likely difficult.
 You may understandably have concerns about who I am, what I’m thinking, or if you can count on me to help you.
 Seeing me might be the only evidence that I am here.
 Or, not a “judge.”
 Keeping me in your close visual range is, then, what builds trust in my availability and presence.